vas3k/pepic/README.md

 > 👍 Don't forger to periodically backup the `/host/dir/uploads` directory just in case :)

- 3. Use nginx or any other server to proxy calls from your domain (media.mydomain.org) to pepic backend (0.0.0.0:8118)
+#### 3. Use nginx or your other favourite proxy

+Just proxy all calls from the domain (media.mydomain.org) to pepic backend (0.0.0.0:8118).
+It can handle static files too.

 ```
 server {